 Online video creation platforms have made animated videos more accessible to more brands.
 Without having to shell out big bucks to a video production company, even the smallest operations can create top-notch professional video content in-house.
 But just because you have the technical tools at your fingertips doesn’t mean content creation is completely automated.
 Things can quickly go awry if you don’t have a solid plan.
-Here’s a step-by-step guide to making engaging videos for your brand.
+Here’s a step-by-step guide to making engaging videos for social media for your brand.

 Animated Videos Step By Step

 When you make your own animated videos, you’re often working without the benefit of a professional designer or video expert.
 To make sure your final product meets your goals for clarity, messaging, and effectiveness, you’ll need to do a few things before you even open your video creation software.

 Here are the five steps of creating animated videos with video editing software.

 1. Identify Your Sharing Platform

 Where do you plan to house this video?
 Will it be on your website?
 On YouTube?
 Shared internally over an LMS platform?
 Will you be sharing the video on your social networks?
 Your sharing platform will determine the length and orientation of your video.
 To maximize views and engagement, optimize your video for your platform.
 Here are some general guidelines for social media videos as well as videos for websites and learning management systems: